 Frequently Asked Questions

-In Cambodia the Foundation has proven, long-time partners in Cambodian Self-Help Demining (CSHD) and its affiliate organization the Landmine Relief Fund, a US-based charity created by US Army veteran Bill Morse specifically to fund Aki Ra’s work.
+In Cambodia, the Foundation has proven, long-time partners in Aki Ra’s Cambodian Self-Help Demining (CSHD) and its affiliate organization the Landmine Relief Fund, a US-based charity created by US Army veteran Bill Morse specifically to fund Aki Ra’s work.

-CSHD are accredited by the Cambodian Mine Action and Victim Assistance Authority, and operate both demining and explosive ordnance disposal teams, as well as providing on-site mine risk education.
+CSHD is accredited by the Cambodian Mine Action and Victim Assistance Authority and operates demining and explosive ordnance disposal and explosive ordnance risk education teams.
 Aki Ra, CSHD’s founder, has been clearing mines since 1993.
-To date, his organization has cleared almost 3 million square meters of land.
+His organization has cleared almost 3 million square meters of land to date.

-During this time Cambodia’s own civil war began.
-In 1975 the Khmer Rouge gained control of the country and instituted the genocide commonly known as The Killing Fields.
-Vietnam invaded Cambodia in 1979, overthrowing the Khmer Rouge and marking a new phase in the country’s civil war between a new Soviet and Vietnamese-backed government and the Chinese-supported Khmer Rouge.
+During this time, the Cambodian civil war began.
+In 1975 the Khmer Rouge gained control of the country and began the genocide commonly known as The Killing Fields.
+Vietnam invaded Cambodia in 1979, overthrowing the Khmer Rouge.
+This invasion marked a new phase in the country’s civil war between the new Soviet and Vietnamese-backed government and the Chinese-backed Khmer Rouge.

-Landmines were used in Cambodia prior to the Khmer Rouge, but the 1979-89 civil war saw their use surge.
-By the time a UN-brokered truce came into effect in 1991 some ten million mines were planted across the country, randomly and in marked fields.
-Landmines became the signature weapon of Cambodia’s civil war.
-In addition to guarding borders, minefields were used to expropriate farmland, guard against bandits, and re-laid when they subsided in the earth.
+Landmines were used in Cambodia before the Khmer Rouge, but the 1979-89 civil war saw increased use.
+By the time a UN-brokered truce came into effect in 1991, some ten million mines were planted across the country, randomly and in marked fields.
+Landmines became the symbol of the Cambodian civil war.
+In addition to guarding borders, minefields were used to expropriate farmland and guard against bandits.
+Minefields were even re-laid when the original weapons subsided into muddy earth.

 Aki Ra is the founder of Cambodian Self Help Demining.

 For years, Aki Ra demined on his own, with nothing more than a stick and some pliers.
-He estimates he’s personally located and defused more than 50,000 landmines.
-His work turned him into a local legend, and attracted the attention of Bill Morse and his wife Jill, who travelled to Cambodia to meet Aki Ra in 2003.
+He estimates that he has personally located and defused more than 50,000 landmines.
+His work turned him into a local legend and attracted the attention of Bill Morse and his wife Jill, who travelled to Cambodia to meet Aki Ra in 2003.

 Since 2003, Aki Ra has worked with the support of Bill Morse and the Landmine Relief Fund.
 His humanitarian work now consists of three organizations– Cambodian Self Help Deming, The Cambodian Landmine Museum and Relief Centre, and The Rural Schools Village Program.

-CSHD are accredited by the Cambodian Mine Action and Victim Assistance Authority.
+CSHD is accredited by the Cambodian Mine Action and Victim Assistance Authority.

-CSHD EOD Teams operate primarily in northeast Cambodia, particularly the border provinces of Siem Reap, Banteay Manchey, and Oder Mancheay.
+CSHD’s EOD and Risk Education Teams operate primarily in northeast Cambodia, particularly in the border provinces of Siem Reap, Banteay Manchey, and Oder Mancheay.

-The Landmine Monitor is an annual report on the status of the Ottawa Treaty and mine action around the world, with individual sections on mine affected countries like Cambodia.
-You can access it here: http://www.the-monitor.org/en-gb/home.aspx
+The Landmine Monitor is an annual report on the status of the Ottawa Treaty and mine action around the world.
+It includes individual sections on mine-affected countries like Cambodia.

 Landmines are a specific type of weapon that are hidden, usually in the ground, designed to kill or disable a person or vehicle that moves over or near them.
 Explosive remnants of war are pieces of ordnance like IEDs, bombs, artillery shells or grenades that either failed to explode in combat or were simply abandoned.
 Both remain dangerous long after fighting ends.